 If you need a dedicated setting for a single VM, you need to create a separate policy for that VM

-Currently each schedule can only be assigned to the single rule within the same policy.
+Currently, each schedule can only be assigned to the single rule within the same policy.

 If you need to execute two rules at the same time, you need to create separate schedules and assign to these rules

-Staging space is an integral part of a node - it allows to mix backup strategies, especially based on export storage domain/repository approach with other methods and file system scanning for future file-level restores.
+Staging space is an integral part of a node - it allows us to mix backup strategies, especially based on the export storage domain/repository approach with other methods and file system scanning for future file-level restores.
 It needs to be available at all times and

 Node OS-level permissions

 On the OS level vProtect requires significant permissions to be able to manipulate disks, scan for file systems, mount them, expose resources over iSCSI, operate on block devices (NBD/iSCSI/RBD) and more.
-These unfortunately require multiple sudo entries and SELinux being disabled at the moment.
+These unfortunately require multiple sudo entries and SELinux is disabled at the moment.

-If some features are not required at the moment - including NBD/iSCSI/NFS related - you may reduce number of entries in
+If some features are not required at the moment - including NBD/iSCSI/NFS related - you may reduce the number of entries in

 You also can try to enable SELinux, but later you need to track SELinux errors and add appropriate permissions when some of the functionality is blocked